-1. Where did the firms entering the n ew shared ZIP Code come from? ☐ One previous ZIP Code ☐ More than one previous ZIP Code Are the previous ZIP Codes within Describe the mail flow that will be used.
-3 Evolain what ZIP Codes will be re moved from the automated mailstream to allow for the shared ZIP e utilized to process the mail for the Shared ZIP Code. additional sheet if necessary.)
-N Publication 28, Postal Addressing · Name Address ill implement their 5-digit ZIP Code.
-Include when new envelopes when supplies on hand will be exhausted. vhen supplies on hand will be exhausted. and letterhead will be printed and v vhen supplies on hand will be exhausted.
+Where did the firms entering the ne w shared ZIP Code come from? ☐ One previous ZIP Code ☐ More than one previous ZIP Code 2.
+Are the previous ZIP Codes within t Describe the mail flow that will be u 3. noved from the automated mailstream to allow for the shared ZIP e utilized to process the mail for the Shared ZIP Code.
+4. Na additional sheet if necessary.)
+No Publication 28, Postal Addressing Idress(es) the firm will be using with the shared ZIP Code.
+(Attach ote: An address line is required and must be standardized. (see Standards.)
+Address 5.
+I implement their 5-digit ZIP Code.
+Include when new envelopes hen supplies on hand will be exhausted.
+5. I implement their 5-digit ZIP Code.
+Include when new envelopes hen supplies on hand will be exhausted.
+5. 5. hen supplies on hand will be exhausted. and letterhead will be printed and w hen supplies on hand will be exhausted.